-Companies are not the only function with remotely working employees but also contractors, freelancers, and non-regular employees.
+Companies not only function with remotely working employees but also contractors, freelancers, and non-regular employees.
 This dynamic workforce is often the weakest point in the otherwise secure network.
-While the Zero Trust Security model can help mitigate several risk factors, granting access to contractors and third-party vendors will always be necessary but risky.
+While the VPN can help in extending access it will always be risky.

 Over the past few years, there have been quite a few major data breaches.
 Incidentally, the majority of them weren’t attributed to the core employees, but instead, were caused by third-party vendors.
 Specifically, the breaches did not result from direct insider attacks but were exploited from a breach of third-party vendor companies.
 Simply put, a big company was broken into using weak security or loopholes existent in third-party vendors that were working for the organization.